polymeris/dht-cljc/README.md

 1. Math is cool.
 2. All the nodes whose `:depth` that are >= `:splits` number less than the maximum for a bucket, thus the client bucket doesn't need to split.

-### `insert` and `prune`

-`insert` automatically handles the splitting, rejecting-if-full, and adding nodes.
-It does *not* ping questionable nodes, as that is the responsibility of the consumer.
-See `get-by-overdue` below.

-`prune` is the opposite (obviously...) of `insert`.
-It removes arbitrary nodes, by infohash, from the routing table, recombining buckets as necessary.

-### Queries

-While the list of nodes is available for all to see, sometimes it's helpful for common slices to be formalized.
-As noted above, the primary functions combine `distance` and `depth` in ways that produce the [BEP][bep-5] recommendation operations.

-#### Get nodes by depth

-To get all the nodes of a certain bucket, defined by `depth` above, we simply look for all the items that match that depth.
-But as also noted above, depths below `:splits` will return all nodes in the Client infohash bucket.
-The `get-by-depth` function performs this operation.

-#### Find the closest node from an arbitrary infohash

-`get-nearest-peers` takes an infohash and finds the nearest bucket of nodes that are closest, then sorts them based on distance (ascending) from the infohash.

-#### Find nodes in that need to be refreshed/pinged

-Several functions help with keeping the list of nodes fresh.

-`get-by-overdue` returns a list of nodes that are from before the provided timestamp.
-The [BEP][bep-5] describes a 15 minute window for refreshing clients, so the helper function `fifteen-minutes-overdue!` returns a timestamp representing 15 minutes from invocation in milliseconds.

-`refresh` takes a list of [infohash timestamp] tuples and applies them to their respective nodes.
-Unlike the [BEP][bep-5] we do not track questionable nodes explicitly, preferring to keep that in control of the consumer.

 ## Development